danielhelfand/blog_posts/CustomComponent.md

 More information on image streams can be found in the [OpenShift documentation](https://docs.openshift.com/container-platform/4.1/openshift_images/images-understand.html#images-imagestream-use_images-understand).
-Official Red Hat imagestreams can be found on the [openshift/library](https://github.com/openshift/library/tree/master/community) GitHub as well as under the [Software Collections](https://github.com/sclorg) GitHub organization.
+Official Red Hat imagestreams can be found on the [openshift/library](https://github.com/openshift/library/tree/master/community) GitHub repository as well as under the [Software Collections](https://github.com/sclorg) GitHub organization.